kubernetes/enhancements/keps/sig-node/4603-tune-crashloopbackoff/README.md

 Finally, this KEP proposes factoring out the backoff counter reset threshold for CrashLoopBackoff behavior induced restarts into a new constant.
 Instead of being proportional to the configured maximum backoff, it will instead be a flat rate equivalent to the current implementation, 10 minutes.
+This will only apply to backoff counter resets from CrashLoopBackoff behavior.

 ### User Stories